 - CentrePort Canada Way, a new $212-million expressway, makes it easier for truckers to achieve the desired “five minutes to 55 miles per hour” goal for moving cargo.

 - Winnipeg’s new $585-million airport is the No. 1 dedicated freighter airport in Canada by number of flights (over 5,000 per year).

-- Winnipeg’s airport boasts Canada’s third-highest daily air cargo volume, especially impressive since Winnipeg is only Canada’s seventh-largest city.
+- Winnipeg’s airport boasts Canada’s third-highest daily air cargo volume, especially impressive since Winnipeg is only Canada’s eighth-largest city.